christopherwk210/site-scan/README.md

 `-s` or `--sleep` Time (ms) to wait after load before screenshot (Default: 0)

+`-n` or `--name` Custom file name.
+Multiple screenshots will append a number to this name.
+(Default: website hostname)

 # Examples

 Take a full page screenshot of a website